 It’s time to unleash the power of hanging storage.

-With just a few screw hooks strategically placed in drawers under your sink, above your countertop, or even along the side of your counters, you can dramatically improve the amount of storage your kitchen has to offer.
+With just a few screw hooks strategically placed in drawers under your sink, above your countertop, or even along the side of your counters if your pots and pans are pretty and you’re feeling bold, you can dramatically improve the amount of storage your kitchen has to offer.

-Rather than cleaning supplies and spray bottles piling up on each other under your sink, you can hang them inside the cabinet drawers for easy access.
-That frees up the floor space in that cabinet for different items.
+Rather than cleaning supplies and spray bottles piling up on each other under your sink, they can be hung just inside the cabinet drawers for easy access.
+That frees up the floor space in that cabinet for other items.

 Create Levels

-What if you could increase your kitchen countertop storage space without actually increasing the size of your countertops?
-That’s the power of creating levels.
-Get creative with how many storage surfaces are available on your kitchen counter.
+What if you could increase your countertop storage space without actually increasing the size of your countertops?
+That’s the power of creating levels on your counter.
+Get creative with how many storage surfaces are actually available on your kitchen counter.

 Head to your local storage solution retailer with this approach in mind, and you’ll be surprised by how many functional yet visually appealing options you have at your disposal for creating multiple organized levels in portions of your countertop space.
-Just remember not to go overboard.
+Just remember not to go overboard—using this approach to cram even more storage onto the entirety of your countertop will actually have the opposite effect, leaving a sense of clutter and less usable space on the countertop.

 Put Walls and Backsplashes to Work

-We’ve talked about using hanging space inside your cabinets, but don’t forget about the primarily neglected area behind your countertop—the backsplash.
-This area has massive potential to add storage capabilities stylishly.
-From hanging hooks and arranging visually appealing kitchen items to adding a particleboard section for attaching cooking utensils, putting your backsplash to work can help move storage off of your counter.
+We’ve talked about using hanging space inside your cabinets, but don’t worry about the largely neglected area behind your countertop—the backsplash.
+This area has massive potential to add storage capabilities in a stylish way.
+From hanging hooks and arranging visually appealing kitchen items to adding a particle board section for attaching cooking utensils, putting your backsplash to work can help move storage off of your counter so that you can get back to using it as an actual kitchen cooking surface.

 Taking the plunge and deciding to get organized when it comes to your small kitchen counter space isn’t easy.
 But the hardest step is deciding to make a change.
-After that, you’ll be amazed at how quick and simple it can be to improve your kitchen’s organizational flow dramatically.
+After that, you’ll be amazed at how quick and simple it can be to dramatically improve the organizational flow of your kitchen.
 Pretty soon, you’ll find yourself wanting to apply the same principles to the rest of your house.
 We call that the De-cluttering Domino Effect.

 See Apartments Now!